regmagik/id-me/README.md

 This is an app to practice configuring authentication with Azure AD.
 GitHub pages URL (hold Ctrl+Shift or Mac Key for new tab): https://regmagik.github.io/id-me

-To make links work on GitHub Pages, I modified the package.json to add
+To make links work on GitHub Pages, I modified the `package.json` to add

 ``` json
   "homepage": "./",
 ```

-For some reason, npm install did not update the `package-lock.json`, and `npm ci` command did not use the new `homepage`, so I switched to `using npm` i instead of ci.
+For some reason, npm install did not update the `package-lock.json`, and `npm ci` command did not use the new `homepage`, so I switched to using `npm i` instead of `ci`.

-# Getting Started with Create React App
+# About Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).